DRS does not move any virtual machines onto a host.

 - The vMotion threshold is too high.

-- DRS is disabled for the virtual machines, hence the virtual machine could not be moved onto the destination host.
+- DRS is deactivated for the virtual machines, hence the virtual machine could not be moved onto the destination host.

 Address the issue that prevents DRS from moving virtual machines onto a host.